filipesilva/obsidian-babashka/README.md

 ## Roadmap

+I'd like to add a command to start a Babashka REPL of the code block type.
+Then all the executed code blocks would be sent to the REPL instead of being executed as one-off commands.

-I'd like to add a command to start a REPL, and a command to kill all running processes initiated by the plugin.
+If there's a REPL, I'd also need a command to kill all running processes initiated by the plugin.
+This would be useful for killing the REPL, and also for killing any one-off command processes that are still running.

+Starting an in-process nbb repl with access to the editor command bindings sounds interesting.
+It might help with debugging, and also with writing code that interacts with the editor.
+But it might also be a bad idea, since it could only be force killed by killing the editor process.

 ## Prior Art